-The Fund will invest at least 80% of its net assets (plus any borrowings for investment purposes) in investments rated below investment grade (i.e., BB or lower by a nationally recognized statistical rating organization (NRSRO)).
-The Fund will notify shareholders 60 days in advance of any change in its investment policy that would enable the Fund to invest, under normal circumstances, less than 80% of its net assets (plus any borrowings for investment purposes) in investments rated below investment grade (i.e., BB or lower by an NRSRO).
+The Fund will invest its assets so that at least 80% of its net assets (plus any borrowings for investment purposes) are invested in investments rated below investment grade (i.e., BB or lower by an NRSRO).
+The Fund will notify shareholders at least 60 days in advance of any change in its investment policy that would enable the Fund to invest, under normal circumstances, less than 80% of its net assets (plus any borrowings for investment purposes) in investments rated below investment grade (i.e., BB or lower by an NRSRO).